fsmiamoto/TM4C1294_Bare_IAR9/Projects/lab_01/README.md

 ### Increase compiler optimization

-As a first experiment, turning on `Static Clustering` has yield a fast switching frequency:
+As a first experiment, turning on `Static Clustering` has yielded a faster switching frequency:

 ![opt1](https://user-images.githubusercontent.com/20388082/122682656-34d9ef80-d1d1-11eb-907e-974cfd4dc5c4.png)

-As shown above, there's even cases where logs were generated within the same second - #6 to #8
+As shown above, there's even cases where 3 logs were generated within the same second - #6 to #8

 Similar results were obtained when also turning on `Code motion` and `Common subexpression elimination`:

 ![opt2](https://user-images.githubusercontent.com/20388082/122682793-e416c680-d1d1-11eb-960d-65d3662e767e.png)

+These three optimizations compose the `Medium` preset of compiler optimizations.

 When using the preset `High: Balanced`, the delay loop is completely ineffective

 ![image](https://user-images.githubusercontent.com/20388082/122682843-293af880-d1d2-11eb-92ad-9cb0a5dc4c84.png)

-More noticeably, with these optimizations the LED doesn't ever appear to light up.
+More noticeably, the LED doesn't ever appear to light up when using these optimizations.

 Thinking it through, it makes sense that a more 'clever' compiler could notice that the delay loops are essentially 'useless' - at least terms of performing a computation - and